microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

   - Enable minimal build (`--minimal_build`)
     - A minimal build will ONLY support loading and executing ORT format models.
-      - RTTI is disabled by default in this build, so adding the `--disable_rtti` build flag is not necessary.
+    - RTTI is disabled by default in this build, unless the Python bindings (`--build_wheel`) are enabled.

   - Disable exceptions (`--disable_exceptions`)
     - Disables support for exceptions in the build.